AbduDark/MobileLinesManager/replit.md

   - Added comprehensive .gitignore for .NET projects

 ## User Preferences
-- None specified yet
+- Prefer Group-based architecture over Category-based
+- Support for Egyptian telecom operators with brand-specific UI
+- Arabic language support with RTL layout

 ## Notes
 - The application includes Arabic language support with RTL layout
-- Build warnings related to nullable reference types are expected and non-critical
+- Build warnings (194) related to nullable reference types are expected and non-critical
 - The project uses dependency injection pattern with ServiceLocator
 - Database is initialized automatically on first run
+- GroupsView DataContext is wired through ServiceLocator in code-behind
+- Each group supports up to 50 lines
+- CashWallet groups have 60-day validity periods with delivery tracking